Autopark uses data to simplify parking on public roads by maneuvering Model S into parallel and perpendicular parking spaces.

 When driving, follow these steps to allow Autopark to maneuver Model S into a parking space:

-- Check to determine if the detected parking space is appropriate and safe.
-Pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).
+- Choose a spot, check to determine if it is appropriate and safe, then pull forward and stop approximately one car length ahead of the parking space (as you normally would when parallel parking or when backing into a perpendicular parking space).

 - Release the steering wheel, shift Model S into Reverse, then touch Start Autopark on the touchscreen.